DaveSharma-Hub/Portfolio/README.md

 # Personal Portfolio
 Personal Portfolio
-Check out the website for yourself here https://davesharma-hub.github.io/Portfolio/
+Instead of reading a description of the website check out the website for yourself here https://davesharma-hub.github.io/Portfolio/